webdevelop-pro/migration-service/readme.md

 ## In file configurations
 First line in every file can be pass configuration for the migration service.
 - `allow_error: true/false` - will define if service will fail or will continue working during SQL error
 - `required_env: [regex]` - will apply migrations only for specific git branch.
 Check [tests/migrations/RequiredEnv](./tests/migrations/RequiredEnv) files for more examples.
-Its been used in combination with ENV_NAME variable, check [TestRequiredEnvMultipleBranch](./tests/main_test.go#358) test for more info.
+Its been used in combination with ENV_NAME variable, check [TestRequiredEnvMultipleBranch](./tests/main_test.go#L357) test for more info.
+Useful to upload seeds and other temporary data for dev or stage envs but not for production.

 __Example__:
 ```sql